Marty Fiehl – (During the offseason,) Diana's mom passed (away on December 8th.)

 Grienke got a ground out and his 8th strike out before Kyle Seager connected with a home run to give Bradenton some hope, reducing the deficit to 2-1.
 Drew Stubbs followed with a double, but a ground ball ended the inning.

-2-out single in the top of the 5th produced no harm.
+the top of the 5th produced no harm.